Important Electronic Filing Notice

 Lobbying Year – November 1 through October 31

-Lobbying Registration – Registrations are accepted throughout the Lobbying Year; however, the effective dates for the registration [4.a) on the Registration Form] may not exceed any given Lobbying Year.
+Lobbying Registration – Registrations are accepted throughout the Lobbying Year; however, the effective dates for the registration may not exceed any given Lobbying Year.
 Additionally, a registration must be submitted to the Commission within five days after first performing an act that requires registration.
 For example, a registration with an effective date of November 1 must be submitted to the Commission no later than November 6.
 In another example, a lobbyist whose activities require registration by January 21 must submit a registration with an effective date of January 21, and the registration must be received by the Commission no later than January 26.

 Activity Reports – Activity Reports are filed twice a year by May 31 for the period of November 1 through April 30 and by November 30 for the period of May 1 through October 31.
 If a lobbyist is registered during any portion of either time period, he/she must file an Activity Report for the respective period even if there is no activity to report.